Google My Business posts best practices for action takers only!

 The idea is to showcase your expertise, industry savvy, and always remember to use calls-to-action.

-You may not know that Google My Business is actually a social media platform.
+Google My Business is actually a social media platform.
 That’s the bottom line, so by merely providing compelling information, you’ll see results.

 Building credibility and trust online depend upon sparking meaningful conversations between your business and your potential customers.